 They’re pretty darn healthy.

-Pet rats and mice require no vaccinations and carry no diseases.
-SNAP!
-(And no, that wasn’t a trap.)
+Pet rats and mice require no vaccinations and carry no diseases, despite common thought.

 Males and females are different.
 (No kidding.)

-Males do get larger, and tend to be lazier and more laidback than the females.
-(Alright ladies, get those giggles down to a squeak level.)
+Males do get larger, and tend to be lazier and more laid-back than the females.
 Another fun fact: Many pet-lovers actually prefer female mice because they don’t have the ‘musky’ odour that is natural for male mice.
-Just sayin’, guys.

 Older females still get their groove on.